Blithe-Chiang/fast-clone/README.md

 ### how

 It will perform `git clone` https://github.com.cnpmjs.org/Blithe-Chiang/breakfast.git since using this URL will be **faster** than the original URL in China Mainland.

-When the cloning is completed, restore the original url in `breakfast/.git/config` (breakfast is the repo name).